-Ketty Paula is entering her first season as an assistant coach to the Minnesota State women's basketball team.
+Ketty Paula is entering her fourth season as an assistant coach to the Minnesota State women's basketball team.

 A native of Yankton, S.D., Paula joined the South Dakota School of Mines women's basketball team as a volunteer assistant coach for the 2011-12 season.
 Paula would return to South Dakota School of Mines in August of 2013 as a full time assistant coach as the team made the transition to NCAA Division II and the Rocky Mountain Athletic Conference.